-The AEC was established by the State Government in response to the demand from the people of South Australia for a suitable venue for popular international live entertainment.
+The AEC was established by the government in response to the demand from the people of South Australia for a suitable venue for popular international live entertainment.
 The Centre was built at a cost of \$44 million and was officially opened on 20 July 1991.
 The site's footprint, which spans 28,900 square metres, housed light industrial and warehouse retail stores prior to its development.
-In 2010, the Government funded \$52 million in facility enhancements, which included a new Theatre and Entry, and the Corporation refurbished much of the pre-existing facility.